A personal "mission statement."

 halves of the country to bloody conflict?

-evangelism and secular humanism moved up alongside English, French,
+of Christian evangelism and secular humanism moved up alongside

 early 1900s.
 What exactly was its social agenda?

-Wilson's social agenda in trying to make sense of a ‘Great War’ that had mired down in a bloody stalemate among competing
+What was President Wilson's social agenda in trying to make sense of a

+"Great War" that had mired down in a bloody stalemate among competing

 European nationalisms?
 How effective was he in implementing his

 post-war world in America and Western Europe?

-traditional and rising grand dreams of societies in
+traditional and rising grand dreams of societies in Europe, Asia and

-How did a 'Cold War' arise out of the political rearrangement of global
+15. How did a "Cold War" arise out of the political

 Latin America? ... of Africa?